 1977 Martin Balsam and Paul Sparer play cancer patients finding different ways to accept their fates in Cold Storage.
-This drama by Ronald Ribman will run for six weeks at the American Place Theatre in New York.
+The drama by Ronald Ribman runs for six weeks at the American Place Theatre in New York.

 1978 Dancin', an anthology of dance vignettes directed and choreographed by Bob Fosse, opens on Broadway at the Broadhurst Theatre.
 Fosse wins a Tony Award for his choreography, and the production runs 1,774 performances.

 1983 Playwright Neil Simon begins his Brighton Beach trilogy as Brighton Beach Memoirs opens at Broadway's Alvin Theatre.
 Matthew Broderick stars as Eugene Jerome, a role he reprises two years later in the trilogy's second play, Biloxi Blues.

 1988 Joe Turner's Come and Gone opens its run at the Ethel Barrymore Theatre and stars Angela Bassett and Delroy Lindo.
 The August Wilson play, about a family in 1911 Pittsburgh, runs 105 performances.

 1996 Rodgers and Hammerstein's 1945 film musical State Fair makes its Broadway debut at the Music Box Theatre.
 John Davidson, Kathryn Crosby, Andrea McArdle, and Donna McKechnie star.
 It is the final Broadway show produced by "abominable showman" David Merrick.